AI and Machine Learning: Today’s Implementation Realities

-AI and Machine Learning have returned to the spotlight.
-This time, they’ve caught the attention of the C-Suite and stakeholders as the leading value-driver within data science.
+AI and machine learning have returned to the spotlight.
+This time, they’ve caught the attention of the C-Suite and stakeholders as the leading value-drivers within data science.

 With this level of visibility, today’s machine learning needs to do more than uncover interesting insights.
-Most organizations focus almost exclusively on algorithms, software, coding and platforms.
-While these tactics are important, they only make up one of three pillars required to run a productive AI operation.
+Most organizations focus almost exclusively on algorithms, software, coding, and platforms.
+Although these tactics are important, they only make up one of three pillars required to run a productive AI operation.

 Each day of this three-day workshop focuses on one of the pillars:

 - Preparing for AI and machine learning action and adoption